oliverturner/blog/src/pages/posts/mqs-in-js.md

 description: How Astro and PostCSS can help you keep behaviour & styling aligned
 ---

+## The fastest code is the code you don't load

 One of the (many!) things I love about Astro is its embrace of Island Architecture as a way to deliver apps with the lightest possible baseline and progressively enhance them in accordance with our user's context.